ISRAEL IN BIBLE PROPHECY | home

 It was 1260 "days" (as years) of Jewish and Christian exile, from the founding of the Dome of the Rock in 688, until the declaration of an independent Israel in 1948.
 It was 42 prophetic "months" from 688 to 1967 as the Islamic beast continued.
 The date of 688 is also confirmed mathematically and textually by Daniel's 1290 "days", and the 1290 is confirmed by his 1335.

-Within this traditional continuous-historic context it is easy to understand that the Islamic Mosque, the Dome of the Rock, is THE abomination of desolation that was "set up" and is "standing where it ought not" on the temple mount.
+Within this traditional historicist approach it is easy to understand that the Islamic Mosque, the Dome of the Rock, is THE abomination of desolation that was "set up" and is "standing where it ought not" on the temple mount.
 Indeed desolation of the mount is the order of the day through Islamic prohibition of prayer, and the bringing of "Holy objects" like bibles, onto the mount.

 Our Lord and Savior's return may truly be at hand when we consider: Matthew 24:32-34 Now learn a parable of the fig tree; When his branch is yet tender, and putteth forth leaves, ye know that summer [is] nigh: 33 So likewise ye, when ye shall see all these things, know that it is near, [even] at the doors.
 34 Verily I say unto you, This generation shall not pass, till all these things be fulfilled.